sajjadGG/book-python/operators/index.rst

 :About assignment:
     * Filename: ``operators_integers.py``
-    * Lines of code to write: 7 linii
+    * Lines of code to write: 7 lines
     * Estimated time of completion: 10 min

 :Co zadanie sprawdza?: